prashantkumars289/Covid-19-forecasting/README.md

 We used "Rolling Forecast ARIMA" model to do the forecasting.

 Following are the steps that we followed to do the forecasting:

-1) Collected data, and cleaned it.
+1) We have collected time series data from github of confirmed cases, recovered cases ,death cases.

+2) We dropped insignificant columns such as ‘Lat’, ‘Long’, ‘Country/Region’ , ‘Province/State.
+Since the dataset for active cases was not available, we prepared the dataset of active cases by: active = confirmed -(recovered + death).

+3) We have collected data from 22 jan to today and we are focusing on India.So we have filtered out the data for India only.

-2) Tried different model of data analysis and modeling like SIR model, ARIMA model.
+4) Tried different model of data analysis and modeling like SIR model, ARIMA model.
 SIR model didn't work because it only works for a small population.
 So, finally we incorporated Rolling Forecast Arima model

-3) After predicting, we visualized our raw data and the predicted data using different graphs.
+5) After predicting, we visualized our raw data and the predicted data using different graphs.

-NOTE:- Run the attached file DS250_Project.ipynb.
+NOTE:- Run the attached file DS250_Project.ipynb and see the attached ppt.